 My every day activity was associated with fear: to do something wrong, to disappoint my parents and to disappoint myself.
 It might sound dramatic, but if you ever experienced something like that, I am sure you understand.

-When you are trapped in this mindset, you will always stay a victim of your past or present circumstances, and you will find a reason to say: see, I told you, nothing good’s going to happen.
+When you are trapped in the negative mindset, you keep staying a victim of your past or present circumstances, and you will always find a reason to say: see, I told you, nothing good’s going to happen.

 What is patience